toggledbits/Reactor-docs/docs/Installation.md

 The following Vera systems and firmware are currently supported:

 * Vera Edge, Plus and Secure systems must be running UI7 firmware at least 7.0.29 (1.7.4452/4453/4453).
-Version 7.31 is recommended (see callout below).
+Version 7.32 beta 4 is highly recommended.

 * Vera Lite and Vera3 systems must be on UI7 7.0.27 (1.7.1040), the final firmware release for these systems.
 These systems are EOL and will not be supported after Reactor 3.9.

 Reactor does not run on Vera UI6, UI5, or earlier firmware.

-!!! info "Upcoming Vera Firmware 7.32"
-    As of this writing, firmware 7.32 has been [announced publicly](https://community.getvera.com/t/fw-7-32-beta-what-who-when/216121/11) and is in engineering preview and expected to be released in early 2021.
-Barring any disruptive changes made prior to general release, 7.32 will, as of that time, become the recommended version for use with Reactor.

 !!! attention "Users on 7.0.30 and below"
     Before installing Reactor for the first time, systems running firmware earlier than 7.0.30 should first be checked for adequate available space on the partition on which `/etc/cmh-ludl` resides.
 Ideally, you should have not less than 2MB free space prior to installation.
 You can check the space available there by logging in via SSH and typing: `df -kh /etc/cmh-ludl/`